|Nutritional Guidelines (per serving)|

 Key ingredients in chicken saagwala, a light curry dish common in northern Indian cooking, include a light sauce made flavorful with turmeric, cinnamon, garam masala, and fresh spinach with lightly browned pan-fried chicken.
 It is one of the healthier dishes on the menu at many Indian restaurants.

-This is also a dish that is easily prepared ahead of time by making the curry sauce recipe ahead of time and then cooking up the full recipe with chicken and additional spices in small batches.
+This is also a dish that is easily prepared in advance by making the curry sauce recipe ahead of time and then cooking the full recipe with chicken and additional spices in small batches.

 - 3 large bunches spinach